Host Buddy

 Known Issues

-Hostbuddy v1.0 - Windows (x64)
+HostBuddy v2.0 - Windows (x64)

 Project Challenges

-Cross‑platform binaries (esbuild): esbuild distributes platform‑specific binaries as optional dependencies.
+•Cross‑platform binaries (esbuild): esbuild distributes platform‑specific binaries as optional dependencies.
 A single nodemodules cannot satisfy both macOS arm64 and x64.
 I solved this by providing separate scripts: native arm64 install for M‑series Macs and Rosetta‑based install for x64 builds.

 - Bundling a package manager: I wanted dependency installs without requiring system npm/yarn.
-Bundling pnpm and running it via ELECTRON
+Bundling pnpm and running it via ELECTRONRUNASNODE worked well, with install flags to preserve safety.

 Security by default: Keeping the renderer sandboxed and APIs minimal required some discipline.
 The preload layer exposes only what’s needed.